bbauska/Anti-Project2025/anti.md

 pandemic, the agency leading the country’s response to the public health emergency has published only a tiny fraction of the data it has collected,’ much of which ‘could [have helped] state and local health officials better target their efforts to bring the virus under control.’
-A CDC spokesman said that one of the

-46
-reasons was ‘fear that the information might be misinterpreted.’4.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+A CDC spokesman said that one of the reasons was ‘fear that the information might be misinterpreted.’4.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 on the CDC: “how much risk mitigation is worth the price of shutting down churches on the holiest day of the Christian calendar and far beyond as happened in 2020?
+<p>Project 2025 on the CDC: “how much risk mitigation is worth the price of shutting down churches
+on the holiest day of the Christian calendar and far beyond as happened in 2020?
 What is the proper balance of lives saved versus souls saved?”
 “The CDC can and should make assessments as to the health costs and benefits of health interventions, but it has limited to no capacity to measure the